AaltoSciComp/python-debugging/defensive-programming.rst

 - Separate objects and implement clear interfaces
 - Unit testing

+  - There are a number of python frameworks for unit testing, e.g. `the built in unittest <https://docs.python.org/3/library/unittest.html>`_ and `pytest <https://docs.pytest.org/>`_.
   - Preferrably run automatically in a continuous integration setup

 Document well